WireGuard: Reception

 A review by Ars Technica found that WireGuard was easy to set up and use, used strong ciphers, and had a minimal codebase that provided for a small attack surface.
 The review included a quote from Linus Torvalds who stated:"Can I just once again state my love for [WireGuard] and hope it gets merged soon?
-Maybe the code isn't perfect, but I've skimmed it, and compared to the horrors that are OpenVPN and IPSec, it's a work of art."A 2024 report concluded that WireGuard had potential as a lightweight yet robust solution for Internet of things security.
+Maybe the code isn't perfect, but I've skimmed it, and compared to the horrors that are OpenVPN and IPSec, it's a work of art."A 2024 report concluded that WireGuard had potential as a lightweight robust solution for Internet of things security.

 WireGuard has received funding from the Open Technology Fund and donations from Jump Trading, Mullvad, Tailscale, Fly.io, and the NLnet Foundation.

 Oregon senator Ron Wyden has recommended to the National Institute of Standards and Technology (NIST) that they evaluate WireGuard as a replacement for existing technologies.

 Availability

 Implementations

 Implementations of the WireGuard protocol include: